DeonCortez/AD_Lab/README.md

 ## Tutorial: Setting Up a Basic Home Lab with Active Directory on Oracle VirtualBox and Connecting a Client Machine

 ### Overview
 This tutorial provides a simple guide to setting up a home lab environment using Oracle VirtualBox to run Active Directory and includes steps to configure a Windows 11 client machine to connect through the domain controller.
-Additionally, we will use PowerShell to automate the creation of 1,000 users from a list of names stored in a text file.
+Additionally, we will use PowerShell to automate the creation of 500 users from a list of names stored in a text file (UserList.txt).

 ### Prerequisites
 - Oracle VirtualBox installed on your host machine